AI Use Cases/Professional Services

 What is the timeframe to deploy AI expense auditing?

-Deployment typically takes 10-14 weeks from kickoff to full production.
-Weeks 1-3 focus on data integration and policy documentation - connecting your Maconomy, Deltek, Workday PSA, and Salesforce instances and codifying your firm's expense rules.
-Weeks 4-8 involve model training on historical submissions and approval decisions.
-Weeks 9-14 cover pilot testing with a subset of projects, refinement based on feedback, and full rollout.
-Most Professional Services clients see measurable results - faster approvals, reduced exceptions, lower audit labor - within 60 days of go-live, with full optimization by month 6.
+We work the C.O.R.E.
+Method, with a working system live inside the first 100 days.
+Weeks 1-3 audit the work: data integration and policy documentation - connecting your Maconomy, Deltek, Workday PSA, and Salesforce instances and codifying your firm's expense rules.
+Weeks 4-10 build: model training on historical submissions and approval decisions, then pilot testing with a subset of projects and refinement based on feedback.
+Weeks 11-14 deploy: full rollout.
+A rollout like this is scoped to show measurable results - faster approvals, reduced exceptions, lower audit labor - within 60 days of go-live, with accuracy improving over the following months as the model learns your policies.

 What are the benefits of using AI for expense auditing in Professional Services firms?